kevtan/vscode/README.md

 - A **linter** is a program that detects both stylistic as well as syntactic errors.
     - The default linter for Python in Visual Studio Code is PyLint, but you can choose a variety of other linters including Bandit, Flake8, and MyPy.
     - By default, linting is enabled (the `python.linting.enabled` setting is `true`), linting is triggered on saving a file (the `python.lintOnSave` setting is `true`), and the maximum number of linting messages is 100 (the `python.linting.maxNumberOfProblems` setting is `100`).
+    - Different linters will be able to catch different kinds of errors.
+Because of this, it may be advantageous to enable more than one linter.
+This is not only possible but also easy to do.
+The only catch is that this is not something you can do from the command palette.
+You must manually change some settings in `.vscode/settings.json`.
+For instance, if you wanted to enable both PyLint and MyPy, then you would set both `python.linting.mypyEnabled` and `python.linting.pylintEnabled` to be true.
 - A **formatter** is a program that only changes how your program looks.
     - The default linter for Python in Visual Studio Code is Autopep8, but you can choose other linters like Black or Yapf.